AlexandrosKyriakakis/Lessons/README.md

 ```

-The naive way to do this is by adding n times the latest element and n/2 the second lates etc.
+The naive way to do this is by adding n times the latest element and n/2 the second latest etc.

 ![Database for Winter exams](https://raw.githubusercontent.com/AlexandrosKyriakakis/Lessons/master/Images/Without_Randomize.png)